-Amnesty UK Children's Human Rights Network has been working with The Project for the Registration of Children as British Citizens (PRCBC) for almost 4 years, campaigning for the citizenship rights of young people in the UK.
+Amnesty UK Children's Human Rights Network has been working with The Project for the Registration of Children as British Citizens (PRCBC) for over 4 years, campaigning for the citizenship rights of young people in the UK.

 There's no fee waiver for children in poverty, or for children in care.
 There's no reduction if a family has multiple children.

 For an awful lot of children and families in the UK, £1,012 is simply prohibitively expensive - and so the children cannot register at all.